rikdewit/personal-blog-rikdewit/content/posts/static-blog-with-hugo-and-github-pages.md

 ## Change Pages settings

-Make sure the build action completed successfuly in Githubs `Actions` page
+Make sure the build action completed successfuly in Githubs `Actions` page.

 - Go to `Settings/pages` on the your github repo
 - Set the Source to the `gh-pages` branch